|

 - "One Small Step", episode of Star Trek: Voyager (sentence said upon landing on the moon)

-- The titles of In Memory Yet Green and In Joy Still Felt - a two-volume autobiography - were drawn by the author from a poem by Asimov.
+- The titles of In Memory Yet Green and In Joy Still Felt - a two-volume autobiography - were copied by the author from a poem by Asimov.
 It's something of a Zig Zag, though, since it's Asimov's autobiography.

-- Brief Lives, multi-issue The Sandman arc and subsequent single-volume collection (title of biography collection)
+- Brief Lives, multi-issue The Sandman (1989) arc and subsequent single-volume collection (title of biography collection)

-- Bury my Heart at Wounded Knee, study of Native American life in the late 19th century by Dee Brown ("American Names," poem)
+- Bury my Heart at Wounded Knee, study of Native American life in the late 19th century by Dee Brown ("American Names", poem)

 - "Bury My Shell at Wounded Knee", Locomotive Level of Teenage Mutant Ninja Turtles: Turtles in Time